ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 parent containers from the frontier down to genesis, we can cheaply check that containers align correctly just by verifying at their IDs.
-Each Avalanche container carries the IDs of its parents (one block parent for linear chains, possibly multiple parents for DAGs) and IDs integrity can be guarateed by cryptographic means.
+Each Avalanche container carries the IDs of its parents (one block parent for linear chains, possibly multiple parents for DAGs) and IDs integrity can be guaranteed by cryptographic means.

 Let's now see the two bootstrap phases, the frontier retrieval and the container